gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp.md

 It is assumed that you have deployed a new instance/cluster of stroom AND have not yet started it.

-### Running KeyCloak
+## Running KeyCloak

 > If you already have a KeyCloak instance running then move on to the next section.

 This section is not a definitive guide to running/administering KeyCloak.
-It describes how to run KeyClock using non-production settings for simplicity and to demonstrate using a 3rd party IDP.
+It describes how to run KeyCloak using non-production settings for simplicity and to demonstrate using a 3rd party IDP.
-You should consult the KeyClock documentation on how to set up a production ready instance of KeyCloak.
+You should consult the KeyCloak documentation on how to set up a production ready instance of KeyCloak.

 The easiest way to run KeyCloak is using Docker.
 To create a KeyCloak container do the following: